Why Do Dogs Get Embarrassed After a Haircut?

 As a pet parent, you know dogs can feel all kinds of emotions including happiness, embarrassment, humiliation, anger, frustration, and even guilt.

 When it comes to your dog’s haircut, you need to ensure that your fur buddy is comfortable and feels safe the entire time.
 If your dog feels a bit off after, there are ways to cheer it up and have your pooch back to normal!
-If you think you are observing embarrassment, you should support your pets so they don’t have to experience the stress and discomfort that they may be feeling.
+If you think you are experiencing embarrassment, you should support your pets so they don’t have to experience the stress and discomfort that they may be feeling.

 If you want to share your tips and experiences when grooming a dog, then comment below.
 Your thoughts are much appreciated.